LykkeCity/Trading-API/source/includes/_api_usage.md

 <i>The timestamp is always used in the <b>time zone UTC+0</b></i>

-In the Rest API contact, the `TimeStamp` type is presented as a `number` with "Milliseconds in Unix Epoch" format of date-time.
+In the `Rest API` contact, the `TimeStamp` type is presented as a number with "Milliseconds in Unix Epoch" format of date-time.

-In the gRPC API contract, the `TimeStamp` type is presented as a `google.protobuf.Timestamp` type.
+In the `gRPC API` contract, the `TimeStamp` type is presented as a `google.protobuf.TimeStamp` type.

 > Example with timestamp